ofix/panda-log/README.md

 ### Panda Log Usage

 > panda log is a debugger tool for flushing program runtime data to binary log file.
-It is lightweight,easy-to-use and interface user-friendly.Just enjoy it.
+It is lightweight, easy-to-use and interface user-friendly.
+Just enjoy it.

 ```php
  // log string